African humid period: East Africa

-The Ethiopian Lake Abhe expanded to cover an area of 6000 km2, much larger than the present-day lake, in the "Abhe IV"-"Abhe V" lake cycle.
+The Ethiopian Lake Abhe expanded to cover an area of 6000 km2, much larger than the present-day lake, in the "Abhe IV"–"Abhe V" lake cycle.
 The enlarged lake covered a large area west of the present-day lake, present-day lakes Afambo, Gamari and Tendaho, reducing Borawli, Dama Ale and Kurub to islands.
 The maximum water level was reached during the early Holocene as river discharge increased, but was later limited by partial overflow and did not rise above 380 m again.
 Deep thermal groundwater recharge occurred in the region.
 About 9,000 years of human occupation are documented at the lake.
 Archaeological sites indicate that people obtained resources from the lake and followed its rise and decline.
 The cultural traditions at Lake Abhe appear to be unusual by AHP/African standards.

 Lake Zway and Lake Shala in Ethiopia joined with Lake Abiyata and Lake Langano to form a large waterbody which began overflowing into the Awash River.
 Other lakes that expanded include Lake Ashenge and Lake Hayq also in Ethiopia, Lake Bogoria, Lake Naivasha and Lake Nakuru/Lake Elmenteita all in Kenya, and Lake Masoko in Tanzania.
 Lakes formed in the caldera of the Menengai volcano and in the Chalbi region east of Lake Turkana; the lake covered an area of about 10000 km2.
-A 1600 km2 large and 50 m deep Lake Magadi formed in the early Holocene, and in the Danakil Depression of Ethiopia freshwater conditions became established.
+A 1600 km2 large and 50 m deep Lake Magadi formed in the early Holocene, generating the "High Magadi Beds" sediments.
+This lake was fed by now-dry waterfalls and possibly from the neighbouring lake Koora.
+In the Danakil Depression of Ethiopia freshwater conditions became established.
 Lakes formed in depressions on the mountains around Lake Kivu.
-Some of these lakes became connected through overflow: Lake Nakuru-Elmenteita drained northward through the Menengai caldera, Lake Baringo-Bogoria and Suguta into Lake Turkana and from there into the Nile, carving gorges along the way.
+Some of these lakes became connected through overflow: Lake Nakuru-Elmenteita drained northward through the Menengai caldera, Baringo-Bogoria Suguta into Lake Turkana and from there into the Nile, carving gorges along the way.
 Lake Naivasha drained south through Lake Siriata into Lake Magadi-Natron.
 Overflow of several of these lakes allowed animals including Nile crocodiles and fish to propagate to the individual lake basins, but at the same time hindered the propagation of many land-based mammals.
+River systems in the southern Kenya Rift region became active.